InnocentZero/C_CPP_Notes/src/strings_arrays.md

 There are issues with `std::string` as well:

 - Two distinct STL string instances can not share the same underlying buffer.
-So if we pass a string by value you will always get a new copy- there is some performance penalty.
+So if we pass a string by value you will always get a new copy - there is some performance penalty.
 - Slower overall than stack allocated strings.

 However, the benefits are much more: